uriweb/uri-component-library/README.md

 ### General Improvements

-* Allow more fonts to better adapt to theme font sizes
+* More typography now adapts to theme font sizes
 * Fixes an issue that prevented menus from displaying on mobile devices without JavaScript
 * Fixes a display issue with submenus in the menu component
 * Fixes an issue that prevented multiple instances of tabs on a page